rlgallegos/restaurant-companion/README.md

 ## License

 This project is open-source and currently has no licensing agreement.
 You are free to explore, modify, and distribute the code as needed.

-## Known Issues and Limitations

-While **The Restaurant Companion** offers a seamless experience, there is a minor glitch where the video that executes during language translation may not start.
-This issue is being actively addressed.

 ## Contact Information